preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/metrics/index.rst

 .. image:: metrics-settings-underused.png

+Don't forget to seave if you have made any changes.

 Active User
 *********************
 Here you can edit settings for what is to be considered as an active reader or an active contributor: